 “Maybe you will be with your sister again,” finally Em said something.

 The nurse hurried me to leave, saying, “I see them gathering at the church already.”

 I took a few jerking deep breaths and tried to dry my tears.
 Em walked me down the wooden steps to be with me a little longer.
 Standing by a bush at the bottom the staircase, Em's weak knees began to shake and could not go any farther.
 I cried again.
 I tried hard not to show it, but I moaned and shocked myself with my own tears and mucus.

 Em spoke softly but with no emotion, “Don't cry, my child, don't cry.”

 Again, I responded quietly within me, how can I not cry?
 I may never see you again, Em.

 I walked away from Em, never looking back, but I felt that her love was with me and would always be with me no matter where I was.
 I walked away that afternoon, not knowing if I would ever see any of my family again, not knowing where they were taking me.

-Here is a passage taken from Chapter 6, "Separation".
-It recounts the fear and agonizing moments experienced when I was separated from my parents to work in the first of several labor camps.
+Chapter 6, "Separation" - Recounting the fear and agonizing moments I experienced when I was separated from my parents to work in the first of several labor camps.
 I was thirteen years old.